A Planning Practice Exercise

 It is 2007 and the UK has suffered extreme flooding.
 With an average rainfall of 5.5 inches, some areas have received over a month’s worth of precipitation in just 24 hours.
 Many small villages have been evacuated, thousand of houses have been ruined, and fast-running floodwaters have had fatal consequences.
 As the floods continue to cause disruption across the UK, personnel from the Royal Marines, Royal Navy and Army Reserve have been working hard to provide flood relief assistance.
 On the 25th June, Yorkshire, The Midlands, Gloucestershire, Herefordshire and Worcestershire experienced extreme flooding.
 With rescue efforts already strained from supporting previously flooded areas, you and your friend Walter Hoff decide to join a small charity effort to help provide some extra flood relief.

 At 2100 hours Liz telephones on a bad line.
 She tells you that Birmingham and surrounding areas have been extremely flooded with weather conditions only looking to worsen over night.
 She was told that the charity ‘Midland Aid’ is planning to begin clear-up by 1600 on 27th June.
-The M6 Toll road has a reasonable surface but it is estimated to have grid locked traffic over the next few days due to considerable road closures.
-As a result you could estimate to spend around 5 hours in traffic, and a speed reduction down to 40 mph where traffic is moving.
-Route B is another option: although it consists of mostly country roads which are heavily cratered.
+The M6 Toll road has a reasonable surface but it is estimated to have grid-locked traffic over the next few days due to considerable road closures.
+As a result you estimate to spend around 5 hours in traffic, and a speed reduction down to 40 mph where traffic is moving.
+Route B is another option: although it consists of mostly country roads which are narrow, winding and poorly maintained.
 Steven estimates that you should be able to manage 30 mph in 4 wheel drive.
 Lincolnshire was also hit by extreme flooding on the 24th, and its clean up effort is midway through.
 You are unsure whether you will be allowed to pass through with such large vehicles.

 The situation in Yorkshire is horrendous, The medical centre and many schools have been hit by fast-running flood water.
 Many of the counties most vulnerable cohabitants are in desperate need of medical assistance.
 Karl says that the medical supplies must arrive by 1830 hours if not before.
 Liz tells you not to travel at night, but to leave as soon as the vehicles are ready to leave the garage, which is at 0930 hours.
 The route is up to you but as the team do not receive petrol donations until back in Gloucestershire, they must take the return journey into account.